You're on our Men's TRT page. See the main practice → · Request an introduction

 Not Just a Number

-Low testosterone affects an estimated 1 in 4 men over 30.
+Low testosterone becomes more common with age, though prevalence estimates vary widely depending on the cutoff used.
 The symptoms — fatigue, brain fog, low drive, stubborn weight gain, poor sleep — are real and measurable.
 But most primary care physicians check a single total testosterone level and call it a day.

 At Private MD, we run the full picture: total and free testosterone, SHBG, estradiol, LH, FSH, metabolic markers, and safety labs.
 If your levels are genuinely low, we treat it.
 If something else is going on, we find it.